-Volunteers first started with Ulster Wildlife in 1978 and volunteering has been essential to the organisation ever since.
+Ulster Wildlife was founded by volunteers in 1978 and volunteering has been essential to the organisation ever since.

 What can you do for nature?

-Volunteering with Ulster Wildlife is a great way to make a difference in local nature conservation.
+Volunteering with us is a great way to make a difference to nature on your doorstep.
 Lots of people are already doing their bit, volunteering on nature reserves, at events, in the office – there are lots of other ways that you can contribute your time and skills.